waynodiablo/Oystercard/pills/clojure.md

 ![project.clj](https://github.com/makersacademy/course/blob/master/pills/images/clojure/project-clj.png)

-Notice how in the `project.clj` file Clojure is a _dependency_, just like any other.
+Notice how Clojure is included as a dependency in the `project.clj` file.
+This is exactly the fashion in which other project dependencies will be included.
 This is because Leiningen compiles Clojure together with the other dependencies into executables that run like applications on your computer.
 You can run the compiled code on a computer that doesn't already have Clojure installed.

 ## Clojure REPL ##